aaron-grau/curic/rails/readings/rspec-and-rails-setup.md

 group :development, :test do
   gem 'rspec-rails'
+  gem 'factory_girl_rails'
 end

+group :test do
+  gem 'faker'
+  gem 'capybara'
+  gem 'guard-rspec'
+  gem 'launchy'
+end
 ```

+Right now, we'll be focusing on `rspec-rails`.
+The rest of the gems will be explained in future readings.

 Next run bundle from the command line to install the gems:
 ``